aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ### Fee Strategy

-Each `Gsm` instance has a `FeeStrategy` contract that determines a percentage fee for buy and sell conversions that is allocated to the Aave DAO treasury.
+Each `GSM` instance has a `FeeStrategy` contract that determines a percentage fee for buy and sell conversions that is allocated to the Aave DAO treasury.

 ### Exposure Cap

-The exposure cap is a DAO controlled parameter that determines the maximum amount of exogenous tokens the stability module can hold.
+The exposure cap is a parameter determined by Aave DAO Governance that sets the maximum amount of an exogenous token the stability module can hold.

 ### Conversion Freezes and Oracle Price Bounds